Small, potently hot, and rather elusive…

 What makes peri-peri chilies so special?

 This is not a brash, muscular chili that’s all about macho heat.
-It’s far more subtle.
+The peri-peri pepper is far more subtle.
 It has a rich, smoked undertow of something like char-baked peaches that lingers quietly alongside its long burn.
 And it’s got plenty of that.
 Its 50,000 to 100,000 Scoville heat units nestle right in between the cayenne (30,000 to 50,000 SHU) and the habanero (100,000 to 350,000).

 That saucy quality no doubt springs from the peri-peri’s close relationship with the globally famous tabasco chili with which it shares a common South American ‘parent’ – Capsicum frutescens.

 They also grow wild across Africa – especially when their seeds are dispersed far and wide in the droppings of chili-eating birds.
 And they are commercially farmed.
-Peri-peris are a welcome cash-crop for small-holding farmers in Angola, Ghana, Kenya, Malawi, Mozambique, South Africa, Uganda, Zambia, and Zimbabwe.
+Peri-peri peppers are a welcome cash-crop for small-holding farmers in Angola, Ghana, Kenya, Malawi, Mozambique, South Africa, Uganda, Zambia, and Zimbabwe.

 I grow them outside in pots.
 But it’s winter now here in Johannesburg, and my crop is over for the time being.
 The leaves have browned and crinkled a bit from this winter’s exceptional cold.
 But they’ll bounce back as spring moves into summer and their small, five-pointed, bright white flowers signal the coming berries.